Gold Loan

 Is gold a sound investment at current prices?

-Depending on the current scenarios, gold remains a safe option for portfolio diversification and an inflation hedge.
-Yet, one must assess one’s financial objectives thoroughly, opting for a trusty expert’s opinion before proceeding with a buy decision
+Depending on the current scenarios, gold remains a safe option for portfolio diversification with options like gold ETFs and an inflation hedge.
+Yet, one must assess one's financial objectives thoroughly, opting for a trusty expert's opinion before proceeding with a buy decision

 Yes, certain periods and festivals, such as Diwali or prior to peak wedding season, see huge demand and usually translate to a short-term hike in retail gold prices.